 Section 2.
 Annual Enrollment and Dues

-a.
-The Membership year of the FoDSCL shall begin on August 1 and end the following July 31 or such annual dates as the Board may set.
+- The Membership year of the Friends shall begin on January 1 and end December 31 or such annual dates as the Board may set.

-b.
-The Board may set and change the cost of annual membership dues, if any, payable to the Corporation by Members.
+- The Board may set and change the amount of annual Membership dues.

-c.
-FoDSCL shall conduct an annual enrollment of members but may admit persons to the membership at any time upon payment of dues.
+- Friends shall conduct an annual enrollment of Members, but may admit persons to the membership at any time upon payment of dues.
 Dues are not prorated.

-a.
-The Board will hold an Annual Member Meeting in February or at such annual date as the Board may set for the purpose of electing Officers, reviewing an Annual Report of activities and finances, and transacting business the Board deems necessary.
+- The Board will hold an Annual Member Meeting in February or at such an annual date as the Board may set for the purpose of electing Board Members, reviewing an Annual Report of activities and finances, and transacting business the Board deems necessary

-c.
-Minutes of the meeting shall be reviewed and approved by the Board of Directors at the next Board meeting following the Annual Meeting.
+- Minutes of this meeting shall be reviewed and approved by the Board of Directors at the next Board meeting following the Annual Meeting.

 Section 4.
 Special Meetings

 Special Member Meetings may be called at any time by the President or a majority of the Board.
-Unless otherwise specified, such meetings will be held at the Corporation’s principal location.
+Unless otherwise specified, such meetings will be held at the Friends principal location or other mutually agreed upon location.
 Members shall be notified no less than three (3) days prior to any Special Meeting.

 Section 5.
 Member Participation and Voting